GA-repos/Big_O_Notation/README.md

 ## Big O in action!

-Write a ruby OR javascript function in repl.it for each of the following things, and say what you think their big O notation (aka their 'time complexity' would be):
+Write a python OR javascript function in repl.it or a local file for each of the following things, and say what you think their big O notation (aka their 'time complexity' would be):

 * A function that logs the first item in an array